mdsamad001/DeepIFSAC/README.md

 ## 8. Usage Examples

 To train the DeepIFSAC model with pretraining for a multiclass task on dataset ID 11, run:
+For DeepIFSAC with contrastive --attentiontype = colorow which takes default pt_tasks = ['denoising', 'contrastive'] and for DeepIFSAC without contrastive, --attentiontype = colorowstt with pt_tasks = ['denoising']
 ```bash
 python my_train.py \
   --dset_id 11 \